The migratory routes of a small seabird: Bulwer’s petrel can fly more than 1,800 kilometers over ocean waters to find food.

 The Bulwer’s petrel reaches more than 1,800 kilometers (~1,100 miles) from the Canary archipelago up to the Azores on its route in search of food, according to data from a new scientific monograph based on the studies carried out from 2010 to 2018 by the Research Group of Ecology of Marine Birds of the Faculty of Biology and the Biodiversity Research Institute of the University of Barcelona (IRBio), under the supervision of Professor Jacob González-Solís.

 The new volume is the fourth monograph of the Migra program, promoted by SEO/BirdLife, with the collaboration of Iberdrola Spain Foundation.
-This monography, whose first author is Marta Cruz Flores, researcher at UB-IRBIO and coordinator of the SEO/BirdLife Iberian Group for Marine Birds (GIAM), also counts on the participation of Raül Ramos, Mariona Sardà-Serra, Sofía López and Teresa Militão (UB-IRBio).
+This monography, whose first author is Marta Cruz Flores, a researcher at UB-IRBIO and coordinator of the SEO/BirdLife Iberian Group for Marine Birds (GIAM), also counts on the participation of Raül Ramos, Mariona Sardà-Serra, Sofía López and Teresa Militão (UB-IRBio).

 Featured on the red list of threatened birds in Spain